Find Trade Colleges

 West Lafayette, IN

 You’ll join some of the best and brightest minds around you if you attend Purdue University - Main Campus.
 The school came in at #4 on this year’s Best Value Transportation & Materials Moving Bachelor’s Degree Schools in the Great Lakes Region list.
-Purdue is a very large public school located in the small city of West Lafayette.
+Purdue is a very large public school located in the city of West Lafayette.

 Out-of-state tuition fees for undergraduate students at Purdue are $28,794 per year.